PHES-ODM/PHES-ODM-Mapper/filters.md

 | :---------- | :----------- | :------------- | :---------- | :------------- | :------------- |
 | 0           | 0            | measures       |             | invert_filter  |                |

 Invert/negate the specified filter.
 This will replace all True values in the filter to False, and all False values in the filter to True.
 The inverted filter will be saved with the name in `outputFilter`.
-While the class is not used it must still be specified.
+While the class is not used it should still be specified for clarity.

 ### or_filters